Microsoft/azure-docs.cs-cz/articles/cognitive-services/Bing-Video-Search/quickstarts/csharp.md

     //...
     ```

-2. Webovou žádost můžete provést tak, že do `Ocp-Acpim-Subscription-Key` hlavičky přidáte svůj klíč a `HttpWebResponse` pomocí objektu uložíte odpověď rozhraní API.
-Pak použijte `StreamReader` k získání řetězce JSON.
+2. Perform the web request by adding your key to the `Ocp-Acpim-Subscription-Key` header, and using a `HttpWebResponse` object to store the API response.
+Then use a `StreamReader` to get the JSON string.

     ```csharp
     //...